wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) Any national law may, for performing the acts referred to in paragraphs (1) or (2), fix time limits which expire later than the time limit provided for in those paragraphs.

-### Article 23 Delaying of National Procedure
+### Article 23---Delaying of National Procedure

 *   (1) No designated Office shall process or examine the international application prior to the expiration of the applicable time limit under Article 22\.

 *   (2) Notwithstanding the provisions of paragraph (1), any designated Office may, on the express request of the applicant, process or examine the international application at any time.

-### Article 24 Possible Loss of Effect in Designated States
+### Article 24---Possible Loss of Effect in Designated States

 *   (1) Subject, in case (ii) below, to the provisions of Article 25, the effect of the international application provided for in Article 11(3) shall cease in any designated State with the same consequences as the withdrawal of any national application in that State: